filecoin-project/slate/README.md

 # Run locally (MacOS)

 These steps will guide you through running the client.
+Having a running DevNet and Powergate instance are not required to work on the design system.

 ## Satisfy dependency requirements